tooleks/php-avg-color-picker/README.md

 # The PHP Average Color Picker Library

-The package provides the library for picking average color from the given image.
+The package provides the library for picking an average color from the given image.

 ## Example